arieslab/TSVizzEvolution/README.md

 It implements two visualization techniques: (i)Graph View, draws the associations between the test smells and the software artifacts (e.g., projectand test classes) and authors; and (ii)Timeline View, presents the test smells evolution over time.
 TSVizzEvolution integrates a conceptual framework under development by an inter-institutional researchers’ team, which consists of test smells prevention, identification, refactoring, and visualization to improve the test codequality.

-To run the TSVizzEvolution tool, simply download the available jar: TSVizzEvolution.jar

 TSVizzEvolution has two types of analysis (Single Analysis and Evolution Analysis).